Fates-List/baypaw/README.md

 It can be used by other things on Fates List for more efficient data retrieval

-The code is highly primitive and should not be run without a firewall on port 1234
+The code is highly insecure to remote attacks and should not be run without a firewall on port 1234

-This may one day support our manager bot as well
+*Like all of our rust code, this requires nightly rust in order to compile**